SovnSkyrim/Aldrnari/README.md

 ### I have a question

-Ask it in Wabbajack's Discord, [link here](https://discord.com/invite/wabbajack).
-But make sure you're using the Aldrnari support channel and not a general channel!
+Ask it in our Community discord, [link here](https://discord.gg/sxBH2c2MqF).
+Please make sure to grab the appropriate roles in order to see the modlist specific channels.

 ### A face part is crashing me! | Some hair/facial hair clips!